 - Shop your pantry for dinner instead of buying food from the grocery store.

-- Call your cable and cell phone providers and negotiate a new plan.
+- Call your cable, cell phone, and insurance providers and negotiate a new plan…or switch providers altogether to get a better rate.

 - Borrow books and movies from your library instead of purchasing new ones.